V-Sekai/manuals/71 Decisions/present-for-skeleton-mirroring-use-the-godot-humanoid.md

-# Proposal: Use the Humanoid Profile for Character Motion Mirroring
+# Accepted: Use the Humanoid Profile for Character Motion Mirroring

 ## Context